Notenlish/itch-analytics/README.md

 # Itch.io Analytics Source Code
 This is the v1 version of the codebase.
+Check out the site here: https://itchanalytics.vercel.app/

 ## Where's the new version you have been working on?